liupeirong/ml-vision/TensorflowCustomObjectDetection/README.md

 ```
 If your images are of low quality, or the target object is very hard to detect in the images, or you have few images (less than 50), the mean average precision and total loss may appear erratic and unable to converge even after training for long time.
 Start with easy to detect object and good quality images.

-### Step 6 - Export the trained model for inferencing.
+### Step 6 - Export the trained model for inferencing
 -  Pick a checkpoint in the training output folder which contains the following 3 files:
 ```
     -model.ckpt-{checkpoint#}.data-00000-of-00001